 Fancy getting outside without the need to drive?
 Here’s 10 ways to find your new favourite local walks in Scotland.

 There is something rather lovely about discovering a new walk directly from your front door.
 Whether that’s a stroll on the beach, a ramble in the woods or simply a walk to the duck pond and back.
-If today’s changing world can teach us anything, it is the importance of being able to go for a walk without the need to drive.
 Here’s how to get outside in Scotland – from your own doorstep!

 1. Get a [paper] map